solliancenet/microsoft-postgresql-developer-guide/artifacts/06-05-LogicApp/README.md

 - **IMPORTANT** Ensure that the region is the same as where the virtual network for the database instance is located
 - Select **Configure**

+> NOTE: If you did not select the correct region, you can uninstall/reinstall, or perform the following steps:

+  - Navigate to: C:\Users\PBIEgwService\AppData\Local\Microsoft\On-premises data gateway
+  - Delete the Gateway.bin file, and then restarting the service in task manager
+  - Open the Gateway app from the Start menu.

 ## Configure the Logic Apps Gateway

 - In the **On-premises data gateway** dialog, select **Create a gateway in Azure**